experience + set design

 To translate words and abstract concepts into experiences, and imagine a space for human interactions and performances.

 Based on Sam Shepard’s play Action, I designed a performance space, incorporating elements of actions, inactions, isolation, conflicts, and tension.
-I also built a to-scale model of the space, imagining three frozen moments from the play.
+Along with the concept, I also built a to-scale model of the space, imagining three frozen moments from the play.

 Have you ever had a dream, with the feeling of knowing that something’s off, but not quite registering what’s exactly happening, as if you are trapped in-between the stage of being asleep and awake, not being able to fully experience either?